 Why we need this scheme

-Investigations are under way to examine the case for dualling the road and making other improvements along its length to support future local and national growth and development.
+The A66 is essential to the continued development of the economy in the north of the country.
+Investigations are underway to examine the case for dualling the road and making other improvements along its length in order to support future local and national growth and development.

 A66 Northern Trans-Pennine project provides the opportunity to: